vahidhedayati/testwebsocket-grails3/README.md

 Besides your application.groovy, if you are building a plugin you could do something like this:

-In you plugin descriptor you have something like this:
+In you [https://github.com/vahidhedayati/grails-wschat-plugin/blob/master/src/main/groovy/wschat/WschatGrailsPlugin.groovy)(plugin descriptor) you have something like this:
 ```groovy
 Closure doWithSpring() {
         {->